-The CEO of Carl's Jr. Doesn't Care If You're Offended by the Chain's Sexy Ads
+The CEO of Carl's Jr. Doesn't Care If You're Offended by the Chain's Sexy Ads The burger chain runs commercials starring swimsuit models for the same reason it is putting a hotdog on top of a cheeseburger: because 'young, hungry guys' love it.

 The CEO of Carl's Jr. doesn't care if you find the burger chain's racy ads offensive.
 Well, he cares in one respect – if no one is offended, he's going to convince the marketing department to craft an even sexier commercial next time.